 Julie Etchingham spoke to Jeremy Corbyn as part of ITV Tonight’s series of interviews with leaders of Great Britain's political parties ahead of the General Election.

-ITV’s election coverage so far has featured a live head-to-head debate between Conservative leader Boris Johnson and Labour leader Jeremy Corbyn, a seven main parties debate and live interviews with party representatives who were able to comment on the televised events and set out their own electoral offer.
+ITV’s election coverage so far has featured a between Conservative leader Boris Johnson and Labour leader Jeremy Corbyn, a and live interviews with party representatives who were able to comment on the televised events and set out their own electoral offer.